adlsn/LoGBNet/README.md

 - A **UNet-inspired 3D architecture** with multiscale encoder-decoder pathways.
 - **ASPP refinement** for capturing multiscale contextual information.

-This method is particularly suited for medical imaging tasks requiring accurate segmentation with geometric preservation, such as aortic dissection analysis and computational fluid dynamics (CFD) simulation preparation.
+This method suits medical imaging tasks requiring accurate segmentation with geometric preservation, such as aortic dissection analysis and computational fluid dynamics (CFD) simulation preparation.

 ---